-I grew up in Vermont – world center for maple syrup production.
-Just to give you an inkling of how proud Vermonters are of their maple syrup and how much they love it, in March and April when the syrup is made, folks have Sugar on Snow parties.
-The main dish is maple syrup boiled … Read more »
+I grew up in Vermont – a world center for maple syrup production.
+Vermonters are very proud of maple syrup and celebrate it, in March and April when the syrup is boiled from the sap, folks have Sugar … Read more »

 I arrived at my office after a wonderful weekend spent testing holiday recipes for our BE holiday section.
 I love sugar free holiday cooking as it gives me an opportunity to show off just how good I can make a dish taste and still remain firmly … Read more »

 When we have our surgery and return home from the hospital, we are all tentative and afraid of what comes next – how will we feel when we take those first sips, or bites?

 So we start off with thin … Read more »